 After configuring, your Overview report will provide a total number of recommended ideas to improve your landing pages’ SEO.

 The following tools can be integrated with SEMrush’s On Page SEO Checker to provide more accurate data and a more comprehensive analysis than by using the tool alone.

 Google Search Console

 As stated earlier, this can be connected in the setup wizard or from the Optimization Ideas tab.
 When you connect your Google Search Console account, you can choose the best pages to work on for your site considering actual traffic numbers and clicks.

 If you connect your Google Analytics account to On Page SEO Checker, you can receive ideas to improve your website’s user experience.
 SEMrush will base these ideas off of bounce rate, time on page, and page load time information taken from your Analytics account.

 Running a Site Audit in the same project as your On Page SEO Checker campaign will help by generating Technical SEO ideas based on the issues found in the Audit.
 You’ll receive helpful ideas such as removing duplicate content, adding needed internal links, using proper <title> and <meta> tags, and more.

-As you receive ideas to improve your landing pages, you can send an idea to trello from the Optimization Ideas table.
+As you receive ideas to improve your landing pages, you can send an idea to Trello from the Optimization Ideas table.
+To add an idea to Trello, you need to expand an idea from the Optimization Ideas tab and use the green "Send to Trello" button.
 Doing so will allow you to manage a workflow in Trello as you prioritize and complete each recommended idea.